LivInTheLookingGlass/ManifoldMarketManager/Readme.md

 # Market Manager for Manifold

+## Currently Implemented

+- Resolve a market based on a GitHub PR
+    - Both "does it merge" and "how long did it take to merge"
+- Resolve a market based on its close date and current answer
+- Resolve a market based on any logical combination of implemented rules
+- Resolve market randomly, like in a lottery
+- Before resolving a market, reach out on Telegram to confirm that's okay

+## Imediate Goals

+- [ ] Testing for the API bindings by spinning up a dev node of Manifold
+- [ ] Resolve based on passage of a US law
+- [ ] Automatic creation of a market when a Pull Request is made

+## Future Goals

 The goal of this project is to make a Manifold agent that can manage various forms of markets.
 Currently targeted are:

 1. Mirror markets on another service